-- In a medium saucepan, combine the pumpkin puree (be sure to use plain pumpkin and not pumpkin pie filling), clove, cinnamon, ginger, allspice, sugar, lemon juice, salt, and vanilla extract on medium-high heat, stirring constantly.
-Bring to a boil and reduce heat to low.
-Allow mixture to simmer for about 45 to 60 minutes.
-Check frequently to prevent sticking at the bottom of the pan.
-If this occurs, lower heat further.
-When making jams and jellies, I like to use a non-stick pan instead of stainless steel or copper bottom pans to avoid a reaction with the metals.
+In a medium saucepan, combine the pumpkin puree (be sure to use plain pumpkin and not pumpkin pie filling), clove, cinnamon, ginger, allspice, sugar, lemon juice, salt, and vanilla extract on medium-high heat, stirring constantly.
+Bring the mixture to a boil and then reduce the heat to low.
+Allow the mixture to simmer for about 45 to 60 minutes.
+Check and stir frequently to prevent it from sticking to the bottom of the pan.
+If this occurs, lower the heat even further.
+When making jams and jellies, it is best to use a non-stick pan instead of stainless steel or copper bottom pans to avoid a reaction with the metals.

-If you are a first time canner, it is important that you follow canning safety procedures very carefully.
-If not, you may put yourself or others at risk of food poisoning and also risking premature spoilage -- you don't want all of your hard work to be for nothing!
+If you are a first-time canner, it is important that you follow canning safety procedures very carefully.
+If not, you may put yourself or others at risk of food poisoning and also risking premature spoilage.

 Note that if using fresh pumpkin, choose one that is anywhere from 2 to 3 lbs. and roast for an hour in a 400 F oven until tender.
 Scoop out the seeds and then spoon the flesh into the pot as you would with canned pumpkin puree.